-MEDA’s story began in 1953.
-In the aftermath of World War II, Mennonites who had fled from East Germany and Russia, found themselves struggling to make a living in Paraguay.
-Many of them were skilled craftspeople and capable farmers who were eager to set up their own businesses but lacked the required financial capital and resources.
+MEDA’s story began in the aftermath of World War II.
+Over 35,000 Mennonites fled from East Germany and Russia, with about 5,000 settling in Paraguay.
+Initially, the recent newcomers struggled to make a living in their new South American home.
+Many were skilled craftspeople and farmers eager to set up their businesses but lacked the necessary financial resources.

-Following a historic meeting in Chicago, a group of generous Mennonites formed an impact investment group called MEDA and pooled their resources and sent financial support to Paraguay for over 35,000 Mennonites who now called it home.
-With the assistance of MEDA and their brothers and sisters in North America, the Paraguayans established businesses and formed communities that were rooted in the ideals of peace, justice, and entrepreneurship.
+With the assistance of MEDA and their brothers and sisters in North America, the Paraguayans established businesses.
+They formed communities rooted in the ideals of peace, justice, and entrepreneurship.

-Eventually, MEDA realized that it could empower people to lift themselves out of poverty by supporting small businesses all over the world.
+Eventually, MEDA realized it could support people to lift themselves out of poverty by assisting small businesses worldwide.
 This new awareness inspired a new mission and vision – to create business solutions to poverty.
-Over time, the organization expanded its services and expertise to countries in Asia, Africa, Europe, and Latin America.
+Over time, the organization expanded its services and expertise to Asia, Africa, Europe, and Latin America.

 Today, we continue our founders’ work.
 MEDA views investment as a seed that can bloom into something greater.
 The seeds of prosperity that our founders planted decades earlier have continued to grow through the MEDA Risk Capital Fund and through the support that we’ve received from our generous private and institutional donors.
 These seeds have blossomed into millions of people in the Global South and beyond building successful enterprises, learning new skills, and growing higher quality and environmentally sustainable crops.